Gore Verbinski: Film

 In the 2020s, he was seeking financial backing for Cattywumpus, an animated feature about cats in outer space, after being in the works at Netflix.
 He was also working with writer Dennis Kelly on a feature version of the story "Sandkings" by George R. R. Martin.
 Both were set to be animated films, with Roger Deakins committed as cinematographer.

+While promoting his comeback Good Luck, Have Fun, Don't Die, Verbinski divulged the voice cast of Cattywumpus: Anderson Paak, H.E.R., Glenn Close, Ice Cube, Andy Serkis, Michael Peña, Danny Glover and Michael Kenneth Williams.
+The backing band for the complete soundtrack was led by Ivan Neville and Dumpstaphunk.

+Good Luck, Have Fun, Don't Die premiered at the 2025 Fantastic Fest, marking Verbinski's first film in nearly ten years, and was released in the United States on February 13, 2026 by Briarcliff Entertainment.
+It had its international premiere out of competition at the 76th Berlin International Film Festival.
+Verbinski teased that he had "two more" follow-ups to the film, which would only happen if the interest were there.

+As of 2026, Verbinski is continuing to develop Sandkings and Cattywumpus, in addition to a "very strange" adaptation of Edward Gorey's The Gashlycrumb Tinies and "three or four original scripts".
+An eight-episode of version of The Stars, My Destination was also said to be in the planning stages.

-Video game career
+Video game

 Verbinski was involved with Matter, an original futuristic video game that was being developed for the Xbox 360 using Kinect.
 It would have used the Kinect peripheral.
 It was originally announced at E3 2012; the game was set in a universe similar to that of Tron, with futuristic, industrial graphics, and featured small, metallic balls as the main characters.

 The game was announced to be cancelled about a year later.
 While reasons for the cancellation are unknown, a poster on the NeoGAF forums hinted at mismanagement and the studio's unfamiliarity with game development as the main problem.